ToshikiNakamura0412/waypoint_manager_ros/README.md

 The ROS package for waypoint management

-Publish the goal pose in order from id 1
+Publish the goal pose of the ID specified as the parameter start as the initial pose of the robot at node startup

-Publish goal pose with id 0 as initial pose of the robot at node startup
+Publish the goal pose in order from id "parameter start + 1"

 <p align="center">
   <img src="images/waypoint_manager.png" height="320px"/>